LTKMN/Bed-Cooling-is-Best/Chili teardown comments.md

 ![image of fan](https://d3nevzfk7ii3be.cloudfront.net/igi/W436HTeU6ZGASVZe.medium)

 The cheapest PC fan known to man.
-You can see the blades run parallel to the arms, which creates a buffetting sound - quieter performance fans will curve the blades to reduce that parallelism and counter-rotate the arms altogether.
+You can see the blades run parallel to the arms, which creates a buffeting sound - quieter performance fans will curve the blades to reduce that parallelism and counter-rotate the arms altogether.

 ![image of pump](https://d3nevzfk7ii3be.cloudfront.net/igi/mXwCiVjMSw44Hxso.huge)